cjekel/tindetheus/README.rst

 2. You need your facebook auth token.
 There are many discussions on this on the internet to find this.
-You can find your facebook auth toeken by using a man in the middle (MIM) attack to sniff out the requests.
+You can find your facebook auth token by using a man in the middle (MIM) attack to sniff out the requests.
 You are looking for *access\_token=*.
-The MIM attack can be conducted by creating a proxy with ssl certiticate.
+The MIM attack can be conducted by creating a proxy with ssl certificate.
 If you are still lost, perhaps check out
     `this <https://gist.github.com/rtt/10403467>`__ or
     `this <http://www.joelotter.com/2015/05/17/dj-khaled-tinder-bot.html>`__.